Type text, add images, blackout confidential details, add comments, highlights and more.

 DocHub User Ratings on G2

-3. Fill in the 'SMALL CLAIMS CASE NO.' section with your specific case number, ensuring accuracy for proper tracking.
+Fill in the 'SMALL CLAIMS CASE NO.' to reference your specific case number, ensuring all parties are aware of which case this pertains to.

-4. In the 'PLAINTIFF/DEMANDANTE' section, provide your name, address, and telephone number.
-If there are multiple plaintiffs, use the attached sheet as needed.
+In the 'PLAINTIFF/DEMANDANTE' section, provide the name, address, and telephone number for each plaintiff involved in the case.
+If there are additional plaintiffs, use the attached sheet as needed.

-Start using our platform today to fill out your SC-140 form easily and for free!
+Start using our platform today to easily fill out your SC-140 form online for free!

 Find the Rules and Forms Website for Your Local Small Claims Court.
 See if a Pretrial Settlement Makes Sense.
 Answer the Plaintiffs Complaint.
 Remember You Dont Have the Burden of Proof.
 Consider a Counterclaim, if Appropriate.
 Use Discovery Well.
 Make a Legal Argument.
 Have Your Evidence Ready.